pimcore/pimcore/doc/Development_Documentation/24_Web_Services/README.md

 > **Important: Frontend Applications**
 > The Pimcore REST API is not intended to be used as a data provider for frontend applications (Vue.js, React, Angular, ...),
-> please build your own actions for that purpose or use any existing bundles.
+> please use the [Pimcore Data-Hub](https://github.com/pimcore/data-hub) (GraphQL interface) or build your own actions for that purpose or use any existing bundles.

 [TOC]